Amish History

 This barn-raising story has some history attached.
 In Amish history, the name Joseph Johns is noteworthy, as he was the founder of present-day Johnstown, Pennsylvania.
 An Amish crew has rebuilt a barn which burned down on Johns’ former farm, and which had been built by his grandson Joseph Johns III.
 You might be wondering both about the surname here and the idea of an Amishman…

-Amish History: “Heftler” Joseph Beller of Quelle
+Amish History: Joseph Beller & The “Heftler” People

-Romain Speisser, who gave us a look at the history of the Amish in Salm (Alsace, France), returns today with a historical look at the Heftler people – and in particular an Amishman named Joseph Beller, notable as being likely the last Amish person in his area.
+Romain Speisser, who gave us a look at the history of the Amish in Salm (Alsace, France), returns today with a historical look at the “Heftler” people – and in particular an Amishman named Joseph Beller, notable as being likely the last Amish person in his area.
 The name “Beiler” (seen often in Lancaster County) or its variant more common in the Midwest – “Byler”…